Stability Ball Leg Raise exercise demonstration image

 Safety Notes

-• Do not perform this exercise if you have acute lower back or hip flexor pain.
+• Avoid if experiencing acute lower back or hip pain.

 Spotting